 All non-U.S. citizens who will require a student visa for study in the U.S. must provide accurate and current (within six months prior to applying) evidence of ability to pay for the cost of a Simmons education.
 These costs are variable (but include fixed and living costs beyond tuition) and outlined on the enclosed "Certification of Finances Form."
-This form must be completed and returned directly to the SHS Office of Admission.
+This form must be completed and returned directly to the SNHS Office of Admission.

-If this form is not used, an original signed statement from the applicant's sponsor indicating a willingness to provide financial support and a statement from the sponsor's bank verifying the availability of sufficient funds must be received.
+Additionally, an original signed statement from the applicant's sponsor indicating a willingness to provide financial support and a statement from the sponsor's bank verifying the availability of sufficient funds must be received.